oceanprotocol/contracts/README.md

 - Flexible key-value store in the NFT contract : NFT contract can be used to store custom key-value pairs

-- Metadata is also stored in the NFT contract store (even if it still support Metadata.sol)
+- Metadata is also stored in the NFT contract store (even if it still supports Metadata.sol)

 - Marketplace fees flexibility: now any marketplace runner can set more customized fees structure.